artificial-brains-inc/mongodb-kg/README.md

 ### 1a.
 Auto-create Graph Models (optional)

 You can automatically generate `NodeModel` and `EdgeModel` using `createGraphModels()`.
-Be aware to index customFields as required to make it efficient.
+Be aware to index customFields as required to make it efficient (it will be indexed as properties.field).

 ```js
 const { createGraphModels, kgInit } = require('mongodb-kg');